“BALL PERFECT MASON” FRUIT JARS

 The Ball Perfect Mason was a brand of glass fruit jar (canning jar) made by the Ball Bros.
 Glass Manufacturing Company.
 Ball Bros was based in Muncie, Indiana.
 (See Ball Brothers Glass Manufacturing Company page, for a brief summary of that glass company).
 The BPM was the most popular brand of jar for home canning ever produced in the United States.
-Hundreds of millions (probably upwards of a billion or more!) were made, and these jars have been used by home canners throughout much of the 20th century.
+Hundreds of millions (probably well over a billion) were made, and these jars were used by home canners throughout much of the 20th century.

 Ball Brothers also made many other styles of fruit jars, such as those marked “BALL IMPROVED”, “BALL IDEAL”, “BALL MASON”, “BALL SPECIAL”, “BALL SURE SEAL” and their “BALL STANDARD” (a type known as a “wax sealer” jar).
 Those other types of Ball jars are not discussed here as they deserve in-depth articles of their own.